xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_convert_model_pytorch_specific_Convert_YOLACT.rst

   	    --mean_values "[123.68, 116.78, 103.94]" \
   	    --scale_values "[58.40, 57.12, 57.38]"

-* If the backbone of the model is Darknet53-FPN, use the following command line:
+* If the backbone of the model is Darknet53-FPN, use the following MO command line:

   .. ref-code-block:: cpp